 2) The costs provided when quoting are guide prices based upon what we anticipate the creative, time and production requirements to be based on previous experience and on typical processes, plus client co-operation in provision of content, meeting deadlines and approval.
 Within reason, additional charges may be payable if there are significant variations to this, although the client would be made aware of this well in advance.
 Charges are unlikely to deviate significantly from those quoted unless requirements change, however please allow a 10% contingency on price when considering your budget to allow for potential unanticipated requirements, additional development or ‘scope creep’.
 Please also note that late payment of invoices may result in additional charges being incurred.

-3) No creative or development work will commence until the agency has received written approval of the quotation (by hand or by email) and a minimum deposit of 50% of the agreed costs (unless otherwise agreed in writing).
+3) No creative or development work will commence until the agency has received written approval of the quotation (by hand or by email) and a minimum deposit of 70% of the agreed costs (unless otherwise agreed in writing).
 All projects under £10,000 require payment in advance (in-full).
 This ensures that the agency is fully equipped to provide the very highest levels of service and expertise, from project inception through to completion.
-This also applies if a project is delivered in ‘stages’, whereby a deposit will be required before proceeding to each new stage.
-This 50% upfront payment is non-refundable, so please make sure to ask any questions and surface any concerns before starting a project with us.
+This also applies if a project is delivered in ‘stages’, whereby a deposit will be required before proceeding with the project.
+This 70% upfront payment is non-refundable, so please make sure to ask any questions and surface any concerns before starting a project with us.
 Only in very special circumstances are projects under £10,000 allowed to be paid in instalments.

 6) If any project exceeds the estimated timeline agreed or extends beyond twelve weeks from approval of quotation (whichever occurs first), the agency reserves the right to invoice 25% of any outstanding balance, with the remaining 25% payable on completion.
 We reserve the right to invoice for completed work irrespective of content or final approval being provided by the client.